Omojadesola Mokunfayo Akinsiju submitted 2017-06-15

 Basic Life Support; a critical and lifesaving skill every healthcare provider should have.
-Seeing it through the eyes of a twenty-three years old final year medical student, it is more than just basic.
+Seeing it through the eyes of a twenty-three-year-old final year medical student, it is more than just basic.
 Rather, that’s what Medicine is all about; saving lives.
 The only difference it has from Surgery, Obstetrics and various medical specializations is the urgency it entails.

 I have never been a victim of any emergency care; the worst I have experienced was two episodes of diarrhea on account of food poisoning which was self-limiting.
 But, I have had to empathize and maybe in my own little way share the experience of patients and relatives who experience poor emergency care.
 I have felt the sadness several times and seen that hopeless on relative’s faces when their loved one is left unattended to.
 I have also seen that bright smile and felt the joy when the patient gets well or is stable, even better when discharged.
 Nothing can replace such experience.
 Unfortunately, that’s not always the case in the country I live in.
 Little or no attention is given to the health sector talk less emergency care.
 There is really nothing urgent about the emergency unit and it can be described as laughable.